techiediaries/techiediaries/_posts/2020/laravel/2019-09-02-laravel-7-6-rest-api-eloquent-models-relationships.md

 ---
 layout: post
-title: "Laravel 6 REST API CRUD Tutorial - Build a CRM [PART 2]: Eloquent Models and Relationships"
+title: "Laravel 7/6 REST API CRUD Tutorial - Build a CRM [PART 2]: Eloquent Models and Relationships"
 image: "images/content/php.png"
 excerpt: "Laravel 6 is recently released with many enhancements so we'll be learning, throughout this tutorial how to create an example CRUD application from scratch.
-The application we'll be building is a simple CRM with a MySQL database." tags : [php , laravel, mysql, laravel-6-tutorials-and-examples, laravel6]
+The application we'll be building is a simple CRM with a MySQL database."
+categories: laravel
+date: 2020-03-04
+tags : [php , laravel, mysql, laravel-6-tutorials-and-examples, laravel6]
 ---

-**Laravel 6** is recently released with many enhancements, so we'll be learning, throughout this tutorial series how to create an example REST API CRUD application from scratch.
-The application we'll be building is a simple CRM with a MySQL database that exposes a set of RESTful API endpoints.
+**Laravel 7** is recently released with many enhancements, so we'll be learning, throughout this tutorial series how to create an example REST API CRUD application from scratch.
+The application we'll be building is a simple CRM with a MySQL database that exposes a set of REST API endpoints.

-You can see this [Upgrade Guide](https://laravel.com/docs/6/upgrade) for instructions on how to upgrade an existing web application from Laravel 5.8 to Laravel 6.
+You can see this [Upgrade Guide](https://laravel.com/docs/7/upgrade) for instructions on how to upgrade an existing web application from Laravel 6 to Laravel 7.

-## Introducing REST APIs
+## Laravel 7 REST APIs

 According to [Wikipedia](https://en.wikipedia.org/wiki/Representational_state_transfer):